DD2480group1/assignment2/README.md

 2. P9 - Property (SE), that is most of our commits are linked to an issue describing the commit

 # Contributions -
+Everyone has contributed to the project and there has been a lot of pair programming.

 Lucas Eren :-
 1. Compilation of the cloned repo
 2. Parsing json and reading data from request body